MLSToolbox/.github/profile/README.md

 | [mls_code_assessment](https://github.com/MLS-Toobox/mls_code_assessment) |  A Python component for assessing the quality of Python ML pipelines manually implemented |

 # Contributing

-See the MLSToolbox Contribution Guidelines [here](https://github.com/MLS-Toobox/mls_toolbox/blob/main/CONTRIBUTING.md).
+You can find the MLSToolbox Contribution Guidelines [here](https://github.com/MLS-Toobox/mls_toolbox/blob/main/CONTRIBUTING.md).

+# Code of Conduct

+You can find the MLSToolbox Code of Conduct [here](https://github.com/MLSToolbox/.github/blob/main/CODE_OF_CONDUCT.md)